Aleksander Šeliga

-Aleksander Šeliga (born 1 February 1980) is a former Slovenian footballer who played as a goalkeeper.
+Aleksander Šeliga (born 1 February 1980) is a Slovenian retired footballer who played as a goalkeeper.

 Club career

 Early career

 Šeliga played most of his career for hometown club Celje in the Slovenian PrvaLiga.
 With this club, he also participated in the UEFA Cup.
 In 2005, he joined Slavia Prague, but after an unsuccessful period with the Czech side, he returned to Celje.

 Sparta Rotterdam

 In the summer of 2009, Šeliga was tested by two clubs in the Netherlands.
 The first club, SC Heerenveen, was in desperate need for a keeper.
 After training with the side, he did not get a contract.
 The second club where he tried his luck was Sparta Rotterdam.
 The club also needed a keeper, after Cássio Ramos returned to PSV Eindhoven after an ended loan-period.
 After a brief internship, Šeliga signed a contract for two years.
 In his first season with Sparta (2009–10), he was chosen as first keeper by a manager Frans Adelaar.